hasura/ndc-postgres/docs/limitations.md

 ## Mutations

-Mutations are currently not supported
+Mutations are currently not supported.

 ## Functions and Procedures